vikasbnsl/windsurf-raycast/README.md

 ### 🚀 Open with Windsurf
 - Quickly open any file or folder in Windsurf IDE
 - Supports path expansion (use `~` for home directory)
-- Automatically saves opened items to recent projects
+- Automatically saves opened folders to recent projects

 ### 📁 Windsurf Projects
 - View all folders previously opened with Windsurf